10 Subtle Signs You Could Have Congestive Heart Failure

 You have certain congestive heart failure risk factors

-Anyone who is already at risk for heart health issues should be particularly alert if they start to notice these symptoms of congestive heart failure.
+Anyone who is already at risk for heart health issues should be particularly alert if they start to notice these CHF symptoms.
 Risk factors include being over the age of 65 (the heart muscle can weaken with age), being overweight (excess pounds strain the heart), and having suffered a heart attack (the resulting damage can weaken the heart), says the National Heart, Blood, and Lung Institute (NHLBI).
 Children with congenital heart defects may also develop heart failure.
-Don’t miss these 11 other surprising heart attack risk factors you probably didn’t know about.

 You continue to feel worse, not better